-You need to register as a business when the income from your side hustle goes over £1,000.
-Below £1,000 you can choose to take advantage of the trading income allowance, where UK individuals can earn up to this amount without letting HMRC know.
+You need to register as a business when the income from your side hustle goes over £1,000 during one tax year.
+Below £1,000, you can choose to take advantage of the trading income allowance.
+This is where UK individuals can earn up to this amount without letting HMRC know.
 It’s important to note that £1,000 relates to income, not profit and that it isn’t always tax-efficient to use.
-So you should check whether using the trading allowance is right for you or if you should register with HMRC regardless of your turnover.
+Therefore, you should check whether using the trading allowance is right for you or if you should register with HMRC regardless of your turnover.

 2. How to Register a Business with HMRC

-Once your side hustle crosses the £1,000 income threshold, it’s time to register your business with HMRC.
-This means registering as self employed, which you can do online yourself by filling in the form on the HMRC website.
-I’ve put together a guide to registering as self employed where I show you the form you need to use and the 5 steps you need to take to complete your HMRC registration.
+Once your side hustle business crosses the £1,000 income threshold during a tax year, it’s time to register your business with HMRC.
+This means registering as self employed.
+You can do this online yourself by filling in the form on the HMRC website.
+I’ve put together a guide to registering as self employed where I show you the form you need to use and the five steps you need to take to complete your registration.

 There are other business structures available, such as a Limited Company.
-And you may need to consider these depending on your intentions with your side hustle and whether you have business partners.
-If you do decide you want to form a Limited Company then you’ll need to do that straight away.
-Ideally, this should have been done before you started working on your side hustle because you’ll need to send out invoices and open a business bank account in the name of your LTD which you can only do legally once it is registered.
+And, you may need to consider these depending on your intentions with your side hustle.
+Alternatively, whether you have business partners.
+If you do decide you want to form a Limited Company, then you’ll need to do that straight away.
+Ideally, you should do this before you started working on your side hustle.
+This is because you’ll need to send out invoices and open a business bank account in the name of your LTD. You can only do this legally once you have registered.

-If you are registering your side hustle as a business, then read my full guide to Setting Up a Business, where I share more of my knowledge on topics such as business registration, business structures and invoicing to help you get set up correctly.
+If you are registering your side hustle as a business, then read my full guide to Setting Up a Business.
+Here, I share more of my knowledge on topics such as business registration, business structures and invoicing to help you set up correctly.

 3. What Happens Once You Are Registered as a Business

-4. What Tax Do You Pay On Your Side Hustle?
+4. What Tax Do You Pay On Your UK Side Hustle?

-When you have registered your side hustle with HMRC you’ll need to pay the following self-employment taxes on your business profits:
+When you have registered your side hustle as a business with HMRC, you’ll need to pay the following self-employment taxes on your business profits:

 - Income tax

 If you are employed, then the amount of income tax you pay will be based on your combined income from your side hustle and employed job.
-I’ve written a separate guide about tax when you’re employed and self-employed, where I go into more detail about how tax works and what you need to look out for when you have two forms of income.
+I’ve written a separate guide about tax when you’re employed and self-employed where I go into more detail about how tax works when you have more than one source of taxable income and what you need to look out for on your payslip.